 The Modified Accelerated Cost Recovery System (MACRS) and bonus depreciation are two specific tax deductions.
 Both allow businesses to deduct solar expenses from their earnings, lowering their tax burden when the system is installed.

 Businesses can considerably minimize the time it takes to recuperate the costs of a solar energy system by using both MACRS and bonus depreciation.

 Getting Started with Renewable Energy

 Solar incentives frequently change in terms of amount and availability.
 The safest approach is to get solar estimates from local installers that have experience working with state and local agencies.
 They will be up-to-date on available incentives and help apply for any eligible financial help.

 If you're unsure where to start, try the SolarReviews solar panel calculator.
 It can estimate the size, cost, and profit after incentives of a system for your roof and provide live quotes from installers.

 To learn more about specific solar incentives or incentives by state, go to The Database of State Incentives for Renewables and Efficiency.
 Or look for local solar advocates in your state who campaign to pass effective laws to help people go solar.

 Using renewable energy seems like a simple, eco-friendly solution to fossil fuel-driven traditional electricity.
 But you still need to be aware of where the supply is coming from.
 Lucky for Texans, the state gives the power to its residents to choose where their energy comes from.
 At Rhythm, we provide electricity plans supported by renewable energy!

-If you already have solar panels installed, check out our Rooftop Solar Buyback plan.
+If you already have solar panels installed, check out our solar buyback plan.
 If your home produces more energy than you need, other families can benefit from the excess solar power.
 While you're helping other families, we send it back to you in the form of buyback credits that appear on your monthly statement.